apache/cloudstack-documentation/source/adminguide/storage.rst

       In case of KVM and PowerFlex/ScaleIO storage, live migration of instance's root disk is allowed from one PowerFlex/ScaleIO storage pool to another, without stopping the instance.
+      If cloudstack-agent packages were changed(upgraded or reinstalled), qemu/libvirt would lose the instances secrets and migration would not be possible.
+      To regain these credentials a Stop/Start of the instance is required from the the CloudStack interface

 Resizing Volumes
 ~~~~~~~~~~~~~~~~